yumengch/AMRTransport/README.md

   * To generate idealized test results and plots, type following commands in the terminal:
     `git clone https://github.com/yumengch/AMRTransport.git`
     `cd AMRTransport`
+    Open the file `run.sh` and edit the LibPath and LibPathReverse to specify the path to the library
+    e.g.:
+    Substitute `(Plase type the path to the include directory of your netcf-fortran. e.g.: \/usr\/include)` into
+    `\/usr\/include`
     `bash run.sh`
   * For the realistic test (to be done):
     1. Obtain the ECHAM6-HAMMOZ